Everything businesses need to know about account takeover (ATO) fraud

 Account takeover in gaming

-Account takeover in gaming primarily affects competition-based gaming accounts and gambling accounts.
+Account takeover is a form of online gaming fraud that primarily affects competition-based gaming accounts and gambling accounts.
 In each scenario, players may have high-value winnings in their user accounts.
 This is similar to bank fraud in that if a bad actor takes over a winner’s account, they can steal their winnings.

 In Spring 2020, Nintendo gamers took to social media to report funds missing or misused on their accounts.
 It wasn’t long before Nintendo reported that bad actors breached 160,000 accounts using stolen network IDs.